tjoyner/ofvioletsandlicorice/chapter9.md

 Daniel righted a few chairs, kicking some shards of glass against the wall, holding Flop, who was nervously sniffing the air.

 Where could Amalia be?
 There was just one place she could have gone to for refuge: Ginotta.
 He looked at the time.
-It was midnight, too late to telephone Luciano and ask him to take him to the farm?
+It was midnight, too late to telephone Luciano and ask him to take him to the vineyard?

 He decided to walk there, which wouldn't take more than half an hour.
 He cut across Piazza Rossetti, went past the cathedral and headed towards Altavilla, with Flop following him, keeping to the side of the road.
 Occasional cars climbed up, illuminating the road and the vineyards, hitting the cement poles and transforming parts of the vineyard into cemeteries.
 They also diminished the stars, swallowed by a darkness made of cobalt.